Last updated on July 3rd, 2020

 |Form 80 and 1221, if requested||Yes||Yes||Each page|

-Though the list looks deceptively small, actual number of documents was enormous.
+Though the list looks deceptively small, the actual number of documents was enormous.
 Thankfully, as most of the documents were same as those submitted for ACS, there were only handful of documents which were not yet ready.
 One of the most important of them was functional English letter for my wife.

-DIBP requires you to furnish either of the two documents as a proof for functional English competency for your partner
+DIBP requires you to furnish either of the two documents as a proof of functional English competency for your partner

 - Letter from institution or university stating that you have completed the full-time degree, diploma or trade certificate and all instructions were in English

 If you don’t provide either of this, you have to pay something called the second instalment of visa application charge or VAC.
 The current cost of this second instalment is $4885.
 Since I wanted to save time and money, I didn’t want to go through IELTS route for my wife.
 So the only option was to contact her university and get the functional English letter.